 A. Yes.
-Western Digital has different programs in place which are tailored to meet the specific needs of employees at our various facilities throughout the world.
+Western Digital has various programs in place that are tailored to meet the specific needs of employees at our various facilities.

 Q. Does Western Digital have procedures in place for safeguarding of workers from potentially hazardous machinery, including barriers, interlocks and periodic inspections?

 A. Yes.
 Western Digital has established policies and procedures that are designed to safeguard workers and promote safety in the workplace.